apache/cloudstack-documentation/source/adminguide/hosts.rst

 All VMs should have a balloon driver installed in them.
-The hypervisor communicates with the balloon driver to free up and make the memory available to a VM.
+The hypervisor communicates with the balloon driver to free up and make the memory available to an Instance.

 XenServer
 '''''''''

 The balloon driver can be found as a part of xen pv or PVHVM drivers.
-The xen pvhvm drivers are included in upstream linux kernels 2.6.36+.
+The xen PVHVM drivers are included in upstream linux kernels 2.6.36+.

 VMware
 ''''''

 The balloon driver can be found as a part of the VMware tools.
-All the VMs that are deployed in a over-provisioned cluster should have the VMware tools installed.
+All the Instances that are deployed in a over-provisioned cluster should have the VMware tools installed.

 KVM
 '''

-All KVM VMs are required to support the virtio drivers.
+All KVM Instances are required to support the virtio drivers.
 These drivers are installed in all Linux kernel versions 2.6.25 and greater.
 The administrator must set CONFIG\_VIRTIO\_BALLOON=y in the virtio configuration.
 Drivers for Windows can be downloaded from